 Although these two RC fields perform the same function, they control rounding for different execution environments within the processor.
-The RC field in the x87 FPU control register controls rounding for computations performed with the x87 FPU instructions; the RC field in the MXCSR register controls rounding for SIMD floating-point computations performed with the SSE/SSE2 instructions.
+The RC field in the x87 FPU control register controls rounding for computations performed with the x87 FPU instructions; the RC field in the MXCSR register controls rounding for SIMD floating-point computations performed with the Intel SSE/SSE2/SSE3/SSE4.1/AVX instructions.

-4.8.4.2 Truncation with SSE and SSE2 Conversion Instructions
+4.8.4.2 Truncation with Intel® SSE, SSE2, and AVX Conversion Instructions

-The following SSE/SSE2 instructions automatically truncate the results of conversions from floating-point values to integers when the result it inexact: CVTTPD2DQ, CVTTPS2DQ, CVTTPD2PI, CVTTPS2PI, CVTTSD2SI, CVTTSS2SI.
+The following Intel SSE/SSE2 instructions automatically truncate the results of conversions from floating-point values to integers when the result it inexact: CVTTPD2DQ, CVTTPS2DQ, CVTTPD2PI, CVTTPS2PI, CVTTSD2SI, and CVTTSS2SI.
 Here, truncation means the round toward zero mode described in Table 4-8.
+There are also several Intel AVX2 and AVX-512 instructions which use truncation (VCVTT).